ftrias/TeensyThreads/readme.md

 -----------------------------

 1. Implement yielding functionality so threads can give up their time slices
+2. Implement a delay() to give up time slices to other threads
-2. Implement a priority or time slice length for each thread
+3. Implement a priority or time slice length for each thread
-3. Time slices smaller than 1 millisecond
+4. Time slices smaller than 1 millisecond
-4. Check for stack overflow during context_change() to aid in debugging
+5. Check for stack overflow during context_change() to aid in debugging
-5. Optimize assembly
+6. Optimize assembly
-6. Use a standard thread class interface, like the new C++11 std::thread or POSIX threads.
+7. Use a standard thread class interface, like the new C++11 std::thread or POSIX threads.
 See http://www.cplusplus.com/reference/thread/thread/